 As the old adage goes, “You need to spend money to make money,” and this applies double to Prime Day.
 Brands apply for their products to be eligible as “Lightning Deals” during regular weeks of the year and pay a fee.
 That fee is nearly twice as much during Prime Day.
 In addition, the product must be on sale by at least 20% of the original price, brands must be able to meet Prime fulfillment and delivery times, and on top of that, there’s a category-based commission rate that ranges from 6-20 percent.
 Despite this, many brands are happy to pay this exorbitant markup for the opportunity it presents.

-Here are 5 tips for brands looking to strategically adjust their AMS strategy ahead of Prime Day:
+Here are 5 tips for brands looking to strategically adjust their Amazon Advertising strategy ahead of Prime Day:

 - Get Started Early.
 Set up your campaigns in advance with a minimum $100 budget and let them run for at least 2 weeks before Prime Day to allow you to optimize for performance.